Equitable Mortgage: Meaning, Importance, Differences & How It Works

 What properties are eligible for equitable mortgages?

 Generally, any property that can serve as adequate collateral may be eligible for an equitable mortgage.
 This includes residential, commercial, and industrial properties.
 The property must have a clear title and be legally owned by the borrower.
-It is advisable to consult your lender or a financial advisor to ensure eligibility and understand all requirements.
+It is advisable to consult your lender or a financial advisor to ensure eligibility and understand all contract law requirements.

 How is an equitable mortgage formed?